Where Were You When They Closed the Banks?

 I headed down the hill toward South Main Street.
 When I arrived, Whitehouse, who’d been huddled with Sundlun, showed me the RISDIC letter.
 “Conservatorship” looked an awful lot like “receivership,” legal-speak for what happens when bankrupt companies are taken over by the government.

-“So this is how it happens,” I remember saying to myself.
-But how were we to deal with this mess in the short term?
-Eventually, most of us expected that the state government would establish something like the Resolution Trust Corporation (RTC) to sort through the rubble of the former credit unions.
+“So this is how it happens,” I remember thinking.
+But how to deal with the mess in the short term?
+Eventually, we expected that the state government would establish something like the Resolution Trust Corporation (RTC) to sort through the rubble of the former credit unions.
 The RTC had been the feds’ creation in the aftermath of the meltdown of the country’s savings and loan industry.
 It had taken over and managed the assets of the S&Ls and paid off depositors, with the government making up the difference.
 To try to close the gap, it sold the assets of the old institutions for the best possible price.
 Ultimately, the successful Depositors Economic Protection Corporation (DEPCO), conceived and announced the following weekend, would become Rhode Island’s own version of the RTC.

 But that was days – or weeks – away, or so we thought.
 The question now, as the sun set on 1990, was what to do with these credit unions that no longer had deposit insurance, as the law required.
 Many of them were in pitiful financial shape, tapped out on their lines of credit, some with only pennies per depositor left on-hand.